Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: Preliminaries

-\cite{alcalde2024strategy} characterized all strategy-proof rules on the domain of single-peaked and single-dipped preferences considered in this paper.
-They found that any strategy-proof rule on this domain can be described by a two-step procedure as follows: in the first step, agents with single-peaked preferences report their peaks and, as a result, either a single alternative or a pair of alternatives is selected.
-If a single alternative is selected, then that is the final outcome of the rule.
-Otherwise, in the second step, each agent reports her ordinal preference over the two pre-selected alternatives, and based on that information, one alternative is chosen.\footnote{\cite{alcalde2023structure} showed that a two-step procedure applies to any domain of single-peaked and singe-dipped preferences.}
+\cite{alcalde2024strategy} characterized the class of strategy-proof rules on the domain of single-peaked and single-dipped preferences considered in this paper.
+We summarize in this subsection their most relevant findings.

+They found that any strategy-proof rule on this domain can be described by means of a two-step procedure as follows: in the first step, agents with single-peaked preferences report their peaks and, either a single alternative or a pair of contiguous alternatives is selected.
+If a single alternative is selected, then that is the final outcome.
+Otherwise, in the second step, each agent reports her preference over the two pre-selected alternatives, and based on that information, one alternative is chosen.\footnote{\cite{alcalde2023structure} showed that a two-step procedure applies to any domain of single-peaked and singe-dipped preferences.}

-In addition to the previous result, we highlight two additional findings from that paper: $(i)$ Lemma 2 in \cite{alcalde2024strategy} shows that the outcome of a strategy-proof rule only depends on the preferences over the alternatives in the range $\Omega$.
-Therefore, we assume throughout the paper that $\Omega$ is predefined by the rule and that, w.l.o.g., agents' peaks/dips coincide with their $\Omega$-restricted peaks/dips, i.e., for each $R\in{\cal R}$, $\rho(R)=p(R)$ and $\delta(R)=d(R)$; and $(ii)$ Proposition 2 in \cite{alcalde2024strategy} shows, among other conditions, that if two alternatives are selected in the first step, these alternatives must be contiguous.
-Therefore, for each pair $\{x,y\}$ that appears as the outcome of the first step, $(x,y)\cap\Omega=\emptyset$, i.e., $\{x,y\}=(x,y)\in\Omega^{2}_{C}$.
-All these results are summarized in the following corollary:
+In addition to the previous result, Lemma 2 in \cite{alcalde2024strategy} shows that the outcome of a strategy-proof rule only depends on the preferences over the alternatives in the range $\Omega_f$.
+Therefore, $\Omega_f$ is predefined by the rule and, w.l.o.g., agents' peaks/dips coincide with their $\Omega_f$-restricted peaks/dips, i.e., for each $R\in{\cal R}$, $\rho(R)=p(R)$ and $\delta(R)=d(R)$.
+For convenience, we consider this condition throughout the paper.